openresty/lua-resty-core/lib/ngx/re.md

  }
 ```

+The `jit_stack_size` cannot be set to a value lower than PCRE's default of 32K.

 This method requires the PCRE library enabled in Nginx.

 This feature was first introduced in the `XXX` release.